 With the problem being subdivided into domain-specific portions of metadata, the metadata is currently ready to be applied to the big data and machine learning world.
 Various methods including neural networks and unsupervised/ supervised machine learning ought to be used to provide actionable insight and analyze data.

 AI solutions require labeled data, which is based on domain-specific knowledge in a bid to break down the problem into pieces that can be used in training the AI models.
 Utilizing design intent metrics can assist in achieving this task.

 Many people experience collaborative filtering when they purchase an item on Amazon or select a movie on Netflix and, in turn, get recommendations for other alike items or movies.
 Aside from such recommendations, collaborative filtering also comes in handy when sorting through large volumes of data.
 It helps to put a face to artificial intelligence (AI) solution.

 An AI-powered platform can accurately spot day-zero and existing threats by identifying unusual network activities at each level of the network.
 Also, location technology can be used to find malicious devices.

 6. The Potential to Gather Data for Insight

 All meaningful AI solutions should begin with large volumes of quality data.
-AI technology builds its intelligence constantly through collecting and analyzing data.
+AI technology builds its intelligence constantly by collecting and analyzing data.
 This means that the more diverse the data, the more the technology becomes smarter or knowledgeable.
-Hence, collecting data in the BLE/WiFi domain from each device in real time is vital.
+Hence, collecting data in the BLE/WiFi domain from each device in real-time is vital.
 Once such data is sent to the cloud, AI algorithms can be able to analyze it instantly.